Register a vehicle when you are out-of-state

 - your vehicle plates

 Put the 10-day Inspection Sticker on your vehicle when you enter New York State (not before).
 Mark the box on the sticker that indicates you entered New York, and write the date you entered.

 We will send you your title certificate separately.
 Allow up to 90 days to receive it from us.

 When will I get my documents?

 - Allow 6 weeks for your registration documents to arrive by mail.

 - Allow 90 days for your title certificate to arrive.

 It will take longer to receive your documents if you are outside of the United States.

-Can I receive my registration documents by express mail?
+Can I get registration documents by express mail?